 Tingling or burning in the arms and legs may be an early sign of nerve damage.
 These feelings often start in your toes and feet.
 You may have deep pain.
 This often happens in the feet and legs.

 You may lose feeling in your legs and arms.
 Because of this, you may not notice when you step on something sharp.
-You may not notice when touch something that is too hot or cold, like the water in a bathtub.
+You may not notice when you touch something that is too hot or cold, like the water in a bathtub.
 You may not know when you have a small blister or sore on your feet.

 Damage to the nerves can make it harder to control muscles.
 It can also cause weakness.
 You may notice problems moving a part of your body.
 You may fall because your legs buckle.
 You may trip over your toes.

 Doing tasks such as buttoning a shirt may be harder.
-You may also notice your muscles twitch or cramp.
+You may also notice that your muscles twitch or cramp.
 Your muscles may become smaller.